 But that is not the question that is being discussed here.
 It is the question of all those who find themselves in a situation where God has not spoken - or, if it seems that He may have spoken, one cannot really be sure about this.
-Put differently, the problem for faith in this situation is the profound fact of God's silence.
+Put differently, the problem for faith this situation is the profound fact of God's siler in this situation is the profound fact of God's silence.
 I think that this silence ought to be taken with utmost seriousness.